codebar/tutorials/sql/lesson1/tutorial.md

 The field "name" has the type of text.

-> If you feel it helps to to see this definition in context, ask your coach to show you the create table command for "items".
+> If you feel it helps to to see this definition in context, either look again at the create table command for "items" or wait and see if the queries below make it clear.

 Some other SQL databases use different definitions for text data, but the principles are the same.